 • Future Ashbury Boulevard and Burvilles Road.

-In addition, the Developer is constructing traffic signals at the intersection of Surf Coast Highway and Boundary Road as part of the first few stages of the development.
+In addition, there are now traffic signals at the intersection of Surf Coast Highway and Boundary Road as part of the first few stages of the development.

 These road works are all funded by developer levies and / or the Developer and will be progressively implemented as funding accrues, development proceeds and Council determines its priorities.